 Unique in Europe

 Our programme is the only fully English-taught Master’s programme on the European continent in the field of History and Philosophy of Science (HPS).
-The programme is flexible and only three courses are mandatory, allowing you to choose the remainder based on your specialisation or interests.
+The programme is flexible and only three courses are compulsory, allowing you to choose the remainder based on your specialisation or interests.

 Leading institutes in the Netherlands

 The HPS programme is supported by Utrecht University’s Descartes Centre and the Freudenthal Institute for science and mathematics education, which are top centres for teaching and research in the history and philosophy of science in Europe and beyond.